awslabs/aws-athena-query-federation/athena-example/README.md

 ### Step 7: Run a Query!

 Ok, now we are ready to try running some queries using our new connector.
+To do so, create a new workgroup called "AmazonAthenaPreviewFunctionality".
+This workgroup will ensure your queries are enabled for our Preview features (UDFs, Federation, Athena ML).
 Some good examples to try include (be sure to put in your actual database and table names):

 ```sql
 USING FUNCTION extract_tx_id(value ROW(id INT, completed boolean) )